jacobweinstock/tinklet/README.md

 ## Why not contribute to [tink-worker](https://docs.tinkerbell.org/services/tink-worker/)?

-Unfortunately, I felt that the tink-worker codebase was extremely fragile.
+Unfortunately, I felt that the tink-worker codebase too fragile.
 Some of the factors I found that contribute to this fragility are:
 - Low unit test coverage
 - Difficult to test functions